-During 2017, the Group acquired a 50,004% interests in Bedrock Mining Support (Pty) Ltd. The total goodwill of R35 041 043 represents the excess of the cost of the acquisition over the fair value of the net identifiable assets and liabilities assumed of the acquired business.
-Previously Bedrock Mining Support (Pty) Ltd acquired the business of SMT Mining (Pty) Ltd. The total goodwill of R44 155 460 represents the excess of the cost of the acquisition over the fair value of the net identifiable assets and liabilities assumed of the acquired business.
+During 2017, the Group acquired a 50,004% interest in Bedrock Mining Support (Pty) Ltd. The total goodwill of R35 041 043 represents the excess of the cost of the acquired business.
+Previously Bedrock Mining Support (Pty) Ltd acquired the business of SMT Mining (Pty) Ltd. The total goodwill of R44 155 460 represents the excess of the acquiried the business of SMT Mining (Pty) Ltd. The total goodwill of R44 155 460 represents the excess of the acquiried over the fair value of the net identifiable assets and liabilities assumed of the acquired business.
 Subsequently the Group acquired an additional 5,002% in 2018 and 10% in 2019 which was treated as a change in ownership interest.
 Refer to note 8.